 Difference Between PostgreSQL union vs union all

-PostgreSQL union: UNION operator in PostgreSQL is used to combine the result of two or more SELECT statements along with removing the duplicate rows.
+PostgreSQL union: UNION operator in PostgreSQL combines the result of two or more SELECT statements and removes the duplicate rows.
 Before the final result of the UNION operation, DISTINCT is applied to the resultset, which removes the duplicate rows from it and displays only the relevant data to the user.

-PostgreSQL union all: UNION ALL operator in PostgreSQL is also used to combine the result of two or more SELECT statements but it does not perform any additional operation on the resultset.
-Instead, it returns the full table just by concatenating the results of SELECT statements and displaying it as it is to the user.
+PostgreSQL union all: UNION ALL operator in PostgreSQL is also used to combine the result of two or more SELECT statements, but it does not perform any additional operation on the resultset.
+Instead, it returns the full table by concatenating the results of SELECT statements and displaying them to the user.
 It is somewhat faster than the UNION operator as no extra overhead of removing duplicates needs to be performed.

 Head to Head Comparison Between PostgreSQL union vs union all (Infographics)